Date of Degree

 The original results of this thesis address some of these problems.
 We show some positive results for solving some of these visibility problems.
 We also give some negative results for some of these problems.
 These negative results are useful because they tell us that we are unlikely to find a fast algorithm to solve a particular problem optimally.

 Copyright 2009 Erik Allyn Krohn

 Krohn, Erik Allyn.
-"Surveilling roads and protecting art." dissertation, University of Iowa, 2009.
+"Surveilling roads and protecting art."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.